lifeblood: songs: backgrounds: jonas and ezekial

 and "chickenman" is ray's song about a man she met in his junkyard, off the texas highway between houston and austin.

-emily saliers quote from 1994-03: the indigo girls: the musical ties that bind, performing songwriter:
+1994-03: the indigo girls: the musical ties that bind, performing songwriter:

 "the mystical power she gets in some of her songs like 'jonas and ezekial,' where you almost know what she's talking about but you're not sure. those songs stay with you a long time because you can't figure them out. that's the great power of amy's songwriting, that mystery. i take so much pleasure in her songs."